 In any city when there is a lack of positive activities, opportunities, and resources crime and street and gang activity usually rises as idle time or the need for money transforms into wrongdoing.

-What Happen to Pine Bluff Arkansas Ghetto
+What Happened to the Pine Bluff Arkansas Ghetto?

 The city of Pine Bluff began to decline as a large portion of the city’s white population began to relocate into the neighboring city of White Hall, Pine Bluff’s suburb, which was established during the 1960s and became a small city with a population of 1,000 by the 1970s.